awsdocs/aws-freertos-docs/doc_source/userguide/lib-logging.md

-# Amazon FreeRTOS Logging Library<a name="lib-logging"></a>
+# Logging Library<a name="lib-logging"></a>

-The Amazon FreeRTOS logging library enables Amazon FreeRTOS libraries to print messages to the log for debugging\.
+The FreeRTOS logging library enables FreeRTOS libraries to print messages to the log for debugging\.

 ## API Reference<a name="freertos-logging-api"></a>